Selva73582/spam-mail-prediction/README.md

 ## Dependencies

-- `fastapi`: Web framework for building APIs with Python.
+- `fastapi==0.68.0`: Web framework for building APIs with Python.
-- `uvicorn`: ASGI server implementation used to run FastAPI applications.
+- `uvicorn==0.15.0`: ASGI server implementation used to run FastAPI applications.
-- `joblib`: Library for serialization and deserialization of Python objects (used for model loading).
+- `joblib==1.1.0`: Library for serialization and deserialization of Python objects (used for model loading).
-- `scikit-learn`: Machine learning library for Python.
+- `scikit-learn==0.24.2`: Machine learning library for Python.

 ## Notes